fireship-io/fireship.io/content/lessons/serverless-machine-learning-with-python-and-firebase-cloud-functions/index.md

 X_train, X_test, y_train, y_test = train_test_split(x, y, test_size=0.33, random_state=23)
 ```

-For our simple use case we will use a [Random Forest](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) algorithm, which usually does well out of the box.
+For our simple use case, we will use a [Random Forest](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) algorithm, which usually does well out of the box.

 ```python
 from sklearn.ensemble import RandomForestRegressor